Have you always wanted to own a bearded dragon and are finally ready to take the plunge?

 It’s safe, clean, and retains heat well.

-- 100% Natural ground English Walnut shells replicate natural habitats and create an attractive desert environment
+- Ground English walnut shells replicate natural environment

 Lighting And Heating